Guides

 What We Mean by White-Labeling

 White-labeling means your users interact with your brand, not ours.
-When they get an email asking them to sign a document, it comes from your email domain.
-When they sign, they don't see a screen asking them to accept Firma.dev's terms.
+When they get an email asking them to sign a document, it comes from your email domain with your branding.
+When they sign, they see your logo and colors.
+From your user's perspective, the e-signature functionality is just part of your product.

 This matters most for SaaS platforms, HR software, legal tech products, and any application where e-signatures are a feature rather than the core product.
 You want the experience to feel native, not bolted on.